 If you obtain a loan to purchase an investment property, the interest charged on that loan can be claimed as a tax deduction.
 However, there are some rules around this:

-- The property must have been rented, or genuinely available for rent, in the income year the deduction is claimed
+- the property must have been rented, or genuinely available for rent, in the income year the deduction is claimed.

-- If the property was used for private purposes at any time throughout the year, the interest will be apportioned accordingly
+- if the property was used for private purposes at any time throughout the year, the interest will be apportioned accordingly.

-- If the loan was used for more than one purpose, such as to buy the property and a car, the interest must be apportioned into deductible and non-deductible amounts
+- if the loan was used for more than one purpose, such as to buy the property and a car, the interest must be apportioned into deductible and non-deductible amounts.

 Don’t forget, you can deduct interest on loans for other purposes including:

-- loans to pay for depreciating assets, such as air conditioners
+- purchasing assets, such as air conditioners.

 You can also pre-pay next financial year’s interest in a lump sum and claim it at tax time this financial year.

-Tip: Ensure you can provide proof that the property has been genuinely available for rent for vacant periods for your investment property.
+|Tip: Ensure you can provide proof that the property has been genuinely available for rent for vacant periods for your investment property.|

 Borrowing expenses include: